 In a bid to be a safe space for their kids, some parents end up causing their kids to lose out on essential manners and etiquette crucial to their upbringing.
 Sometimes, the worst in society might have turned out better if they had been taught proper manners and social habits.

-Sadly, we only get to see more and more kids who are averse to good manners and have destructive behavioral tendencies that they might see as normal.
+Sadly, we only get to see more and more kids who are averse to good manners and have destructive behavioral tendencies that they might see as usual.
 But this doesn't have to be so.
 Manners in kids don't have to be a lost art

 And here is why…